projectacrn/acrn-hypervisor/doc/api/GVT-g_api.rst

 virtual GPU (vGPU) instances for virtual machine system (VM).
 A VM could be assigned one vGPU instance.
 The guest OS graphic driver needs minor modification to drive the vGPU adapter in a VM.
-Every vGPU instance will adopt the full HW GPU’s accelerate capability for 3D render and display.
+Every vGPU instance will adopt the full HW GPU's accelerate capability for 3D render and display.

 In the following document, AcrnGT refers to the glue layer between ACRN hypervisor and GVT-g core device model.
 It works as the agent of